 Food and water

-I can’t stress this enough, so I’m going to mention again.
+I can’t stress this enough, so I’m going to mention it again.
 I don’t know where you will be traveling, but it is always important to stay visible to cars and passing pedestrians.
 No matter how slowly or precisely you think you may be biking, there are always people out there who will be surprised by your audience presence.
 Be sure to buy the appropriate reflective gear to ensure that people behind you can see you and know to avoid clashing with you.

 Riding a bike at night can be an enjoyable experience, especially when you and your hybrid bike are prepared for it.
 I was lucky to find a great hybrid to suit my physique and cycling habits.
 Check out these top picks for best hybrid bikes for women to get started on cycling!
 I hope these tips can minimize some fears you may have had about riding in the dark.
 Explore them, stay safe, and enjoy your next experience!